chikondi1/final-project-team-9/README.md

 # Final Project
-This project was conducted within two python scripts, each of which solve various coding challenges.
+This project was conducted within two Python scripts, each of which solve various coding challenges.
 Original scripts/code were provided by Shadrock Roberts, and then edited by Chikondi Thangata and Shannon Reault in order to yield the results of the project.

 Script 1: